dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 ## Portability analyzer

-It's best to use the .NET Portability Analyzer to scan your project for any issues you'll want to address before or after migrating your app to .NET 5.
+It's best to use the .NET Portability Analyzer to scan your project and identify any issues that would prevent migration.
 The .NET Portability Analyzer tool can be installed as a Visual Studio extension or used from the command line.
 For more information, see [.NET Portability Analyzer](/dotnet/standard/analyzers/portability-analyzer).

 ## NuGet packages

 If your project is referencing NuGet packages, you probably have a **packages.config** file in your project folder.
 With SDK-style projects, NuGet package references are configured in the project file.
-Visual Studio project files can optionally define NuGet packages in the project file too.
-Since .NET 5 doesn't use **packages.config** for NuGet packages, these package references need to be migrated into the project file of the .NET Framework version of the app.
+Visual Studio project files can optionally define NuGet packages in the project file too. .NET 5 doesn't use **packages.config** for NuGet packages.
+NuGet package references must be migrated into the project file before migration.

 To migrate the **packages.config** file, do the following:

-01. In **Solution explorer** find the project you're migrating.
+01. In **Solution explorer**, find the project you're migrating.
 02. Right-click on **packages.config** > **Migrate packages.config to ProjectReference**.
 03. Select all of the top-level packages.